Michaelbaltazar265/Coalition-Technologies-Skills-Test/README.md

 # Coalition-Technologies-Skills-Test
-This was a skills test for the position Front End Developer.
+This is a skills test for the position Front End Developer.
 I was given a psd file and asked to make a pixel-perfect website